yesihaveidea/myrtille/DOCUMENTATION.md

 	- Ensure the RDP client ("wfreerdp.exe") does exists (into the "Myrtille.RDP" output folder, if running under Visual Studio, or into the "bin" folder otherwise); if not, you need to retrieve (git clone) the myrtille FreeRDP fork into the "Myrtille.RDP" folder and build it there.
 	- Ensure the Microsoft Visual C++ 2015 redistributables (x86) are installed (control panel > programs > programs and features); they are required by the RDP client (myrtille\bin\wfreerdp.exe).
 	- Try to run wfreerdp.exe (just double-click it, no params), into the myrtille binaries folder. if there is a missing dll, or another issue, Windows should popup an error message (i.e.: MSVCR120.dll = MSVC 12 = Microsoft Visual C++ 2013 redistributables, MSVCP140.dll = MSVC 14 = Microsoft Visual C++ 2015 redistributables, etc.).
 Depending on your build environment and options, you will need the appropriate redistributables.
 	- Check the RDP server configuration (does the user exists, is it a member of the "Remote Desktop Users" group, are Remote Desktop CALs valid?, etc.).
-You can setup it automatically by importing the "Myrtille.RDP\RDPSetup.reg" file into registry.
+You can setup it automatically by importing the "myrtille\bin\RDPSetup.reg" file into registry.
 	- Check the RDP server windows event logs.
 	- Check the gateway windows event logs, particulary regarding .NET.
 	- Retry with debug enabled and check logs (into the "log" folder).
 You can change their verbosity level in config (but be warned it will affect peformance and flood the disk if set too verbose).

 - The RDP session continues to run after clicking "Disconnect"
 	- Check the RDP server configuration (session disconnect timeout in particular).
-You can setup it automatically by importing the Myrtille "RDPSetup.reg" file into registry.
+You can setup it automatically by importing the Myrtille "myrtille\bin\RDPSetup.reg" file into registry.

 - Myrtille is slow or buggy
 	- Enable the stats bar to have detailed information about the current connection.
 Check latency and bandwidth, among other things. **Stats, debug and HTML4 buttons can be enabled into css/Default.css (hidden by default)**